bbauska/UC-Davis-Inter-jQuery/readme.md

   width="40%;" />
 </p>

-Scroll effects with Javascript in this lesson.
-We are going to do the same thing, that we just did with the previous lesson on school effects using jQuery.
+<p>Scroll effects with Javascript in this lesson.
+We are going to do the
+same thing, that we just did with the previous lesson on school effects using jQuery.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 264/265. scroll effects with plain js (136) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">